andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 $$ = (a - b)(a^3 + a^2b + ab^2 + b^3)$$

 Awesome.
-This is just the pattern we would expect, plus the descending-ascending powers pattern familiar to us from our polynomials-wrangling back in [Chunk 7]().
+This is just the pattern we would expect, plus the descending-ascending powers pattern familiar to us from our Pascal's triangle encounter back in [Chunk 7](https://andrewharmellaw.github.io/2017/01/05/gelfand-algebra-chunk7-pascals-triangle) and Polynomial-wranging in [Chunk 8](https://andrewharmellaw.github.io/2017/01/10/gelfands-algebra-chun-8-nomials).

 Does it work with problem 116(a)?